-The Amazon is the world’s largest rainforest, spanning 6.9 million sq km (2.72 million sq m), and covers around 40% of the South American continent.
+The Amazon is the world’s largest rainforest – spanning 6.9 million square kilometres (2.72 million square miles) and covering around 40% of the South American continent.
 Making up half of the planet’s remaining tropical forests, the Amazon rainforest is also one of the most biologically diverse ecosystems and is home to about three million species of plants and animals, as well as one million indigenous people.
 But deforestation is threatening the health and future of this important rainforest, not to mention the wildlife and services that it supports.
-Here are just 10 of Amazon rainforest deforestation facts you need to know about.
+The recent victory of former president Lula at Brazil’s presidential elections after years of overexploitation under climate-denier Jair Bolsonaro raises hope for the future of the rainforest, but the road to recovery is long and not without obstacles.
+Here are 10 stunning Amazon rainforest deforestation facts you need to know about.

 Source: Our World in Data.